As any expert would tell you, making conversation is a learned skill, not a naturally inherited gift.

 Find Difficult Conversations: How to Discuss What Matters Most here.

-As the number one means of human communication, conversation is a necessary part of life– so you might as well be good at it, right?
-Developing your conversation skills will not only make socializing easier and more fun, it will also increase your success in your personal and professional lives.
+As the number one means of human communication, conversations are a necessary part of life– so you might as well be good at it, right?
+Developing your conversation skills will not only make socializing easier and more fun, but it will also increase your success in your personal and professional lives.

 Found any other good reads on making conversation?
 Drop your favorite titles in the comments!